cognitedata/function-action/README.md

 ### Common folder
 A common use case is that you do not want to replicate utility code between all function folders.
 In order to accommodate this, we copy all the contents in the folder specified by `common_folder` into the functions we upload to Cognite Functions.
 If this is not specified, we check if `common/` exists in the root folder and if so, _we use it_.

+#### When using a common/shared folder, make sure you don't get a name conflict in one of your functions!

 #### Handling imports
 A typical setup looks like this:
 ```